pablogila/CrystalReader/README.md

 * Using **git**
 `git clone https://github.com/pablogila/CrystalReader.git`

 Enter the folder and copy inside the data you want to extract, in a subfolder called `/data` ; inside this folder there should be several nested folders containing your data files.
-Note that the name of this parent folder can be changed from within the scripts by modifying the `data_directory` variable.
-The naming of the files are detailed in the following sections.
+Note that the name of this parent folder can be changed from within the individual scripts by modifying the `data_directory` variable, as well as other parameters that you may also need to modify to accommodate your data; such file naming variables are described in more detail in the following sections.

-To execute the scripts:
+To execute the CrystalReader Launcher:
 * On **Windows PowerShell** or **CMD**
+`python CrystalReader.py`
+* On **Linux Terminal**
+`python3 CrystalReader.py`

+You will be asked which script to use, or if you prefer, you can run them all to read all the files at once.

+If you prefer to execute only one of the scripts:
+* On **Windows PowerShell** or **CMD**
 `python <script>`
 * On **Linux Terminal**
 `python3 <script>`

-replacing `<script>` with the name of the script you want to execute.
+Replacing `<script>` with the name of the script you want to execute.
 This can be any of the following:
-* `CrystalReader_castep.py`, for reading `.castep` files
+* `cr_castep.py`, for reading `.castep` files
-* `CrystalReader_cif.py`, for reading `.cif` files
+* `cr_cif.py`, for reading `.cif` files
-* `CrystalReader_phonon.py`, for `.phonon` files
+* `cr_phonon.py`, for `.phonon` files

 For example, to extract data from `.castep` files on Windows PowerShell, you would type:
 `python CrystalReader_castep.py`